PotluckOrg/potluckv2/README.md

 # Potluck

-An app for reducing food waste on a local scale through bartering via Solidity smart contracts.
+An app for reducing food waste on a local scale through bartering via Solidity smart contracts and blockchain technology.

 ## Introduction